Vitamin B1 (thiamine or aneurine):

 - DNA synthesis

-- Promotes cell renewal (recommended for pregnant women) and optimization of the nervous system and the immune system
+- Promotes cell renewal (recommended for pregnant women) and optimization of the nervous and immune systems

-- Prevents or decreases diarrhea, anemia, loss of weight and appetite, headache, palpitations, irritability and chronic stress
+- Prevents or reduces diarrhea, anemia, weight and appetite loss, headaches, palpitations, irritability and chronic stress

 It is essential for the nervous system.